 - Use a good antivirus and firewall

-- Never store your keys in Word document, a text file or other type of file which the hacker can easily access it.
+- Never store your keys in a Word document, a text file, or any other type of file which the hacker can easily access it.

 - Do not send or store your keys in email.

 Many ad-hoc platforms and services work with DLTs to improve its functionality.
 With DLTs growth, it is evident that we will also see growth in 3rd party development.
 These include solutions such as wallets, payment processors, smart contracts, blockchain payment platforms, and so on.

 These vendors also pose a risk to users.
 If the platform or service you are using has any form of vulnerability, then you can expect to have issues when accessing it.
 The security risks can come due to bad code, weak security, and wrong handling by the persons.
 Also, as most of these vendors use smart contracts, they have to ensure that their smart contracts are free from all kinds of flaws or security loopholes.
 If there is one, then it can easily lead to a system-wide effect.

-The quality of the code remains a big concern to most of the blockchain solutions.
+The quality of the code remains a big concern to most blockchain solutions.
 Decentralized organizations need to take extra care when they deploy their solutions.
 One such example is the Decentralized Autonomous Organization (DAO) — what is DAO.
 It is an autonomous system that automates a certain or the whole organization.

 DAO hack is one of the most popular hacks in the history of blockchain.
 It was created in 2016 and known as “The DAO.”
 It got hacked, which resulted in the loss of a huge amount of revenue.
 The split function was executed by the hacker as he attempted to transfer funds from the main account.
 He stole $55 million of Ether.